Directory

 How should I clean my Northwest-issued laptop?

-To clean the LCD screen, use LCD screen solution, eyeglass cleaning solution, or one-part isopropyl alcohol and one-part water (50/50 solution).
-Do not apply solution directly to screen; pour onto a soft, clean white cloth and apply to your LCD Screen.
+To clean the LCD screen, use LCD screen solution/wipes, eyeglass cleaning solution, or one-part isopropyl alcohol and one-part water (50/50 solution).
+Do not apply solution directly to screen.
+Pour solution onto a soft, clean, cotton cloth and use the cloth on your LCD laptop screen.

 Am I responsible for backing up personal files on my Northwest-issued laptop?